b3p3k0/xsmbseek/README.md

 - Open **Server List → Details** and click the **Probe** button to review probe limits and launch a quick enumeration of each accessible share without downloading files.
 The probe walks the first 3 directories per share and the first 5 files per directory by default (tweak these in the dialog before starting).
 - Results are cached per host under `~/.smbseek/probes/` and rendered as an ASCII tree within the detail view so you can spot interesting data at a glance.
 - The probe reuses the anonymous/guest credentials that succeeded during the scan and relies on the [`impacket`](https://github.com/SecureAuthCorp/impacket) library for SMB enumeration—install it in the GUI environment to enable this feature.
+- Each probe also runs a lightweight indicator scan.
+Any filenames that match entries under `security.ransomware_indicators` in the backend config are listed in the detail view (“Indicators Detected”) and flip the probe column to ✖ so compromised hosts remain red across sessions.

 ##  Architecture